 In the early 1900s, sleek power boats were the stuff of Hollywood types.
 It was Chris-Craft who ushered in boats that everyday Americans could afford.
 A 1928 Chris-Craft model is docked in the gallery, complete with a touch-screen display that traces the company’s history.

 The ingenuity of Marine Travelift to transport boats earned it a feature on the History Channel’s “Modern Marvels” show.
+The company is the worldwide leader in mobile boat hoists and marina boat handling equipment.
 An interactive display showcases Marine Travelift of Sturgeon Bay and how it shapes today’s marinas.